Best 12v 5.9 Cummins Upgrades

 More Free Mods

-Removing fuel plate mod: The next mod is another specific to the P7100 injection pump.
+Removing fuel plate: The next mod is another specific to the P7100 injection pump.
 Removing the fuel plate allows for the fuel rack to completely travel and open for maximum fueling.
 To access the fuel plate you need to remove the AFC assembly and tamper resistant bolt.
 There, you can then access and remove the final two bolts and the plate itself.

 Boost elbow mod: This mod goes right alongside the fuel plate mod is recommended to take advantage of other fueling mods.
 This one is for the HX35W Holset turbos from 1995+.
 By removing the wastegate and replacing it with a brass boost elbow, you can effectively run double the amount of boost as stock (35+ PSI vs 18–22 PSI).
 Without running more boost you won’t see much performance increase, making this very important and effective.

-Governor spring kit mod: The final (practically free) mod that we will cover is the 3,200 or 3,000 rpm governor spring kit.
+Governor spring kit: The final (practically free) mod that we will cover is the 3,200 or 3,000 rpm governor spring kit.
 This is again for the P-pump owners.
 The stock governor kicks in at 2,700 rpm, but the P-pump cuts fueling as early as 2,400 rpm.
 Installing the 3,000 or 3,200 rpm governor spring raises the governor and allows for more fueling up top.
 Broadening the power band.
 Note: Stiffer valve springs are recommended for the 4,000 rpm governor springs.

-Best 12v 5.9 Cummins Upgrades
+Best 12v 5.9 Cummins Performance Upgrades

 - Cold Air Intake